What is the Child Care Food Program?

 We have begun taking Providers

-into On-line "Web Based" Food Claim Program.
-This
+into On-line "KidKare" Food Claim Program.
+Works on all Internet capable devices.

 software to install